-Wetlands are complex habitats that are transitional, from dry land, to open water, being characterized by their soil, water, and plant components.
+Wetlands are complex habitats that are transitional, from dry land to open water, being characterized by their soil, water, and plant components.
 Wetlands are defined as those areas inundated or saturated by surface or ground water at a frequency and duration to support a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Many common species of waterfowl, fish, birds, mammals, and amphibians also live within wetlands during certain stages of their life.

 Millwood Lake wetland areas are classified as lacustrine (total water-approximately 28,298.6 acres), and palustrine (standing dead timber and vegetated shorelines).
 Palustrine wetlands include freshwater ponds (included in lacustrine acres), fresh water emergent (approx. 22 acres), and shoreline wetlands, which include a mixture of scrub/shrub (6 meters or less in height) or forested wetland species of greater than 6 meters in height.
 These forested/shrub type wetlands occupy approximately 4,638 acres in the project area.
-Common woody wetland species typically include, buttonbush, willow, green ash, hackberry, elm, willow oak, water oak, overcup oak, sweetgum, and river birch.
-Some locations may have cypress as well.
+Common woody wetland species typically include, buttonbush (Cephalanthus occidentalis L.), willow, green ash (Fraxinus pennsylvanica Marshall), hackberry, elm (Ulmus L.), willow oak, water oak, overcup oak (Quercus lyrata Walt.), sweet gum, and river birch.
+Some locations may have bald cypress as well.
 Palustrine forested/shrub wetlands also occur in the feeder streams' floodplains and are called riverine wetlands.